SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise1/README.md

     <img src="images/create_dev_space.png" width="100%" />

 3. Choose a name for your dev space.
-For example **TechEd19_1XX**. **XX** is the number given to you by your instructor.
+For example **TechEd19**.

 4. Choose **SAP Cloud Business Application** as the application type.

     By selecting **SAP Cloud Business Application**, your space comes with several extensions out of the box that you'll need to develop CAP applications.
 For example, CDS tools are built in.
 This saves unnecessary setup time.

 5. Choose **Create Dev Space**.